dventimihasura/hasura-projects/algolia-search-1/README.md

    - `ALGOLIA_API_KEY`

-4. Create a `.env` file in the root `algolia-search-1` project sub-directory with thse data as name=value pairs.  **DO NOT ADD THIS FILE TO SOURCE CONTROL**
+4. Create a `.env` file in the root `algolia-search-1` project sub-directory with these data as name=value pairs.  **DO NOT ADD THIS FILE TO SOURCE CONTROL**

 5. Use Docker Compose to launch the services.